bryan-lolordo/sql-project/README.md

 # SQL Employee | Data Modeling | Data Engineering | Data Analysis

-In this pproject, I will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In this project, I will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.

 #### Data Modeling